bosonprotocol/widgets/docs/redemption-widget/backend-redemption-flow.md

 1. Wallet connection (if needed)

    ![Wallet connection](./../assets/redemption-widget/1-wallet-connection.png)
-   In case the user wallet is already connected, this step is ignored
+   In case the user wallet is already connected, this step is skipped

 2. Redemption Overview